sulfierry/MolecularModeling/Molecular_dynamics/README.md

    - Each stage of the simulation is defined with specific input parameters and configurations, ensuring a comprehensive exploration of the molecular system's dynamics.
    - The script supports both GPU-accelerated (`pmemd.cuda`) and parallel CPU (`mpirun -np 48 sander.MPI`) executions, making it adaptable to various computational resources.
    - Output files from each stage are systematically saved, providing a detailed trajectory of the simulation process.

-   - ### Molecular Dynamics Play Protocol (`md_play_protocol.sh`)

-This shell script automates the execution of various stages in molecular dynamics simulations using AMBER software.
-It orchestrates the transition from energy minimization to production runs, handling each step with appropriate input parameters and file management.

 #### Overview